 If you need a general boiler care plan, our guide to boiler servicing plans explains all.

 The cost of your home insurance depends on many factors including:

-There are plenty of insurers who offer home insurance in Ireland, but to save time you could use a broker to help you compare quotes.
+There are plenty of insurers who offer home insurance in Ireland, but you could use a broker to help you compare quotes to save time.
 Some home insurance brokers you could try include:

 To get the best deal, try to use more than one broker.
 That way, you can be confident you’re not missing out on the cheapest home insurance quote.

 To get the right cover for the cheapest possible price, follow these three steps:

 If you want to save even more money on insuring your home, read our 7 ways to save money on your home insurance which is packed with tips and ideas to protect your home for less.

 Never just accept your renewal quote from your existing insurer, because it is likely you will save money by shopping around for cheaper cover.

 Damage caused by pets may not automatically be covered by your standard insurance policy.